KCEALLC/Calculate-your-budget/README.md

 Enjoy!

-**Note:This is built for educational purposes only.
+**Note**:This is built for educational purposes only.
 It should not be used in production environments.

 Updates to app are pending.